 The Graduate Certificate of Nursing (Advanced Practice) from James Cook University is a general, practical course that is a pathway to a Master of Nursing degree.
 The 100% online program covers the topics of effective clinical governance, advanced health assessment, persuasive communication, and the quality use of medicines in practice.
 You can earn this postgraduate qualification over 8 months of part-time study while working full-time.

 Nursing in a critical care setting requires specialised knowledge and expertise to assess and manage patients.
-Online study for a Graduate Certificate in Critical Care Nursing has the potential to create career opportunities in specialist nursing, clinical education and management roles.
+Online study for a Graduate Certificate in Critical Care Nursing has the potential to create career opportunities in specialist nursing, clinical education and management roles, and in acute care nursing.
 100% online courses are available in Australia, usually consisting of four subjects from a Master of Nursing program.

 UTS Online Graduate Certificate in Critical Care